-It seems that it is not just us common folks who are the only ones struggling to deal with the harsh effects of the credit crunch.
-One of the highest paid stars in Hollywood- Mel Gibson too is experiencing the bitter effects of the global meltdown.
-The celebrity who owns various properties worth millions is struggling to sell his property in Greenwich, Connecticut due to the sudden meltdown.
-The Star, who had put the property up for sale in the summer of 2007 for $39.5 million, has now slashed the rate down to $29.75million.
+It seems that it is not just us common folks who are the only ones struggling to deal with the credit crunch’s harsh effects.
+One of the highest-paid stars in Hollywood- Mel Gibson, is experiencing the global meltdown’s bitter effects.
+The celebrity who owns various properties worth millions is struggling to sell his property in Greenwich, Connecticut, due to the sudden meltdown.
+The Star, who had put the property up for sale in 2007 for $39.5 million, has now slashed the rate down to $29.75million.
 This lavish property goes by the name Old Mill Farm and spreads over 16,000 sq ft and was designed and built by architect Charles Lewis Bowman in 1926.
-And just like its owner prospective buyers can expect a starry home for sure.
-The mansion boasts of 15 bedrooms and 17 bathrooms, a tennis court, a private pond, a landscaped circular driveway and a soaring cathedral ceiling.
+And just like its owner, prospective buyers can expect a starry home for sure.
+The mansion boasts 15 bedrooms and 17 bathrooms, a tennis court, a private pond, a landscaped circular driveway, and a soaring cathedral ceiling.
 The lush grounds designed by landscape designer James Doyle include formal gardens as well as a maze.
-There is also a terrace pool, greenhouse, stable, staff houses and log cabin on the property.
+There is also a terrace pool, greenhouse, stable, staff houses, and log cabin.
 An exquisite property, had it not been for the recession, Mel would have definitely profited a lot more by the sale of this property.

 However, Mel’s loss is somebody else’s gain and buyers who can afford the new slashed price should definitely make a bee line for this lavish property.